 6) Poot Lorlek vs Saensak Muangsurin

 Known for his speed and incredible agility, Poot Lorlek was the star of his era (1970-1977).
-A personal favorite of Muay Thai World Champion and ONE FC Superstar Dejdamrong Sor Amnuaysirichok, Poot was known to fight opponents heavier than him.
+A personal favorite of Muay Thai World Champion Dejdamrong Sor Amnuaysirichok, Poot was known to fight opponents heavier than him.
 In this fight, Poot’s devastating and accurate kicks to the body and head were what made the judges score the fight via decision in his favor.

 7) Buakaw Banchamek vs Abdallah Mabel